Canada Spousal Visa Guide 2025

 Common Address: Proof that you live at the same address (lease agreement, utility bills, etc.).

-Red Flags: What IRCC Looks For
+Spouse Visa Red Flags: That IRCC Looks For

 IRCC officers are trained to identify potential red flags that may indicate a marriage of convenience.
 Some common red flags include: